 NEW YORK ( MainStreet) -- What's happening in small business today?
 1. Sole proprietors saw double-digit increase in sales over Thanksgiving weekend.
 Sole proprietors saw an average sales increase of 23% during the Thanksgiving weekend retail rush compared with last year, according to Outright, a program that streamlines small-business' taxes and financial transactions from commerce sites such as eBay ( EBAY), Amazon ( AMZN) and PayPal into a central database.

+The data included sales from Thanksgiving day through Cyber Monday.
+Outright aggregated data from a sampling of the company's 10,000 small-business customers who are sole proprietors from all sectors -- everything from designers to dog walkers to consultants, it says.
 The businesses saw the biggest lift in sales on Black Friday.
 Sole proprietors who used a major e-commerce site to sell products sold an average of $440 this year versus $100 last year over the Thanksgiving weekend.
 2. NRFsays it's fighting for the little guy on sales tax.
 The National Retail Federation, a retail industry trade organization, urged the House Judiciary Committee to support legislation that would reform online sales tax laws to offer a more level playing field to bricks-and-mortar stores competing with online sellers.
 According to the NRF, online sellers have a price advantage that is "stifling" Main Street's ability to compete.